Are you interested in learning Judo? Judo classes at our school are open today. All levels welcome.

 Jigor Kano wasn't a very big man.
-He was bullied as a child.
+As a child, He was bullied.
 To learn to defend himself, He endeavored to learn the ancient Japanese art of jiu-jitsu.
 Kano studied jiu-jitsu under several different teachers in an effort to become as proficient as possible.

-Kano quickly realized that Jujitsu was an ancient art designed for the samurai (warrior class) to kill and maim an opponent on the battlefield.
-Many ofthe techniques, although practical, was too deadly to practice at full speed and power.
-Jujitsu was unsuited for sport, and much too dangerous to practice at full speed and power.
+You see, Jujitsu was an ancient art designed for the samurai (warrior class) to kill and maim an opponent on the battlefield.
+Many of the techniques, although practical, was too deadly to practice at full speed and power.
+Jujitsu was much too dangerous to practice at full speed and power.

-So in 1882, Kano started his own school or dojo, whcih he called the the Kodokan, and started modifying the art to be safer, and more efficient.
-He called his newmartial art Judo, His new art had three major tenets: physical education, competitive sparring, and mental discipline.
+So in 1882, Kano started his own school or dojo, which he called the Kodokan.
+He started modifying the art to be safer, and more efficient.
+He called his new martial art Judo.
+His new art had three major tenets: physical education, competitive sparring, and mental discipline.

 Question: Can Judo be used for Self-Defense?

-There are many benefits to practicing the martial art of Judo, the first one, self-defense is what most people think of.
-There is no doubt that judo works because Judo skills can end a fight quickly if you are ever caught in a physical confrontation.
-Think of Judo as the art of hitting someone with a larget weapon you can find, the earth itself.
+Yes.
+First, Judo skills can end a fight quickly if you are ever caught in a physical confrontation.
+Think of Judo as the art of hitting someone with a largest weapon you can find, the earth itself.

 Question: What is "Randori"?

-Answer: One of the defining characteristics of Judo is the competitive aspect called randori in which practitioners wrestle on another in an effort to throw or submit each other to win the match.
+Answer: One of the defining characteristics of Judo is called randori.
+This competitive wrestling.
+Competitors throw or submit each other to win the match.
 Judo is a sport martial art.
-Many techniques that could maim or permanently hurt an opponent are considered dangerous are prohibited.
+Many techniques that could maim or permanently hurt an opponent are considered dangerous and are prohibited.
 Strikes to an opponents vital areas, such as the eyes, throat and groin are outlawed.
 Judo has set of rules that govern how to compete using the techniques that are permitted.